varshithpbs007/ESP32-Learning/notes/ESP32_notes.md

-# How ESP32 Talks to other devices (Communication protcols):
+# How ESP32 Talks to other devices (Communication Protocols):
 ## Serial Communication:
 ### UART (Universal Asynchronous Transmitter Reciever):
 * UART is a full-duplex asynchronous 2-wire serial communication protocol, which is used every time we upload code to the ESP32 or check the serial monitor to print debug messages.